HELOA: Annual Conference and AGM

+The next HELOA Annual General Meeting will be held on 29 January 2025.

 Innovation and Best Practice Awards

 The annual Innovation and Best Practice Awards recognise outstanding achievements of individual institutions in the fields of schools liaison, outreach and marketing.
 Members are asked to nominate their own projects and a shortlist and winner is decided by a panel of judges.

-The first of these awards was given in 2012 to Teesside University for their Virtual Postgraduate Open Day.

 Partnerships

 The HELOA has formed a number of partnerships with organisations within the higher education sector.